vitusb/zip2exe/README.md

   height="467"
   style="display: block; margin: 0 auto" />

-For backround-infos and customizing the installer see:
+For backround-infos and customizing the installer, see:

 ```
  "IDE\Contrib\zip2exe\Base.nsh"